ericpso/weatherAPI/README.md

 ## How to run

 As long as you have the dependencies, you can run the Python script.
+You should also go to https://openweathermap.org/current to get your OpenWeather API key and input it to the API_KEY configuration variable in index_API.py

 > **> python index_API.py**